Neil Crone: Career

 Crone did the voices of Gordon the Big Engine, Diesel 10 and Splatter from the film Thomas and the Magic Railroad.
 He provided the voice of Phillip the Concierge in the My Secret Identity episode "Sour Grapes".
 He has also starred in I Love Mummy, The Red Green Show, the CTV series Power Play, and American Psycho 2: All American Girl.
 He is also known for being a panelist on the Vancouver-based game show The Next Line and was the host of a children's game show called Wild Guess.

 Crone portrayed radio host Fred Tupper on the CBC Television situation comedy series Little Mosque on the Prairie.
 He also voiced Robert on the animated series Iggy Arbuckle, Reverend McRee in Bob and Doug and Dwayne in Total Drama Presents: The Ridonculous Race.
 Crone has appeared on international and syndicated shows such as Get Focused Radio with Kate Hennessy.

 Crone also played live-action roles such as Maddy's dad, Ray, in Really Me and a cop at protest in Hairspray.

 He also writes regular articles for the Durham Region's This Week newspaper.

 In 2021, Crone reprised his role as Gordon the Big Engine in Thomas & Friends: All Engines Go, a reboot of the original Thomas & Friends series.

 Personal life

-Neil lives with his fiancee Kathryn Kelly in Port Perry.
+Crone is currently married to Kathryn Kelly.